+Figure 20.
+Interface for programing the DRV 8704

-All changes to the values on the DRV8704 was chosen from the interface that we implemented as shown in figure X. Once the values were chosen they were sent to the microcontroller over USB then sent over SPI to the DRV8704.
-The test circuit is outline in figure X.
+All changes to the values on the DRV8704 was chosen from the interface that we implemented as shown in Figure 20.
+Once the values were chosen they were sent to the microcontroller over USB then sent over SPI to the DRV8704.

 Current limit testing

-The first test that we performed was to test that the current regulation works so that a current can be specified.
-This is shown in figure X and X of the same input signal on channel 1 and differing threshold currents of X and X on the second channel.
-To set the current regulation on the DRV8704 the TORQUE and ISGAIN register must be set according to eqn X. The valid region for TORQUE is 1-255 and the valid region for ISGAIN is 5,10,20,40.
-The value of Risense is the value of 7.5 mOhm and is hardware limited.
+The first test was to confirm that the current regulation works.
+The test consisted of a specified current and a locked rotor motor as the test subject.
+To set the current regulation on the DRV8704 the TORQUE and ISGAIN register must be set according to equation 3 .
+The valid region for TORQUE is 1-255 and the valid region for ISGAIN is 5,10,20,40.
+The value of RSENSE is the value of 7.5 mOhm and is hardware-limited.

-ICHOP = 2.75*TORQUE256*ISGAIN*RISENSE(eqn X)
+Equation 3: TORQUE and ISGAIN register restriction

+ICHOP=2.75*TORQUE256*ISGAIN*RSENSE (3)

-For example if we wanted to set the current to 1A then a value of 28 would be put in TORQUE and 40 in ISGAIN.
+For example, if we wanted to set the current to 5 A then a value of 140 would be put in TORQUE and 40 in ISGAIN.